 Buying & Selling

-In general I tend to only deal with keys as payment when buying and selling my hats, you’ll have a easier time buying a hat for a discount if you’re able to pay with keys (aka. pure), getting the hats sold for keys is harder though and for some hats selling for a slight discount will help you getting your hat sold faster.
+In general, I tend to only deal with keys as payment when buying and selling my hats, you’ll have an easier time buying a hat for a discount if you’re able to pay with keys (aka. pure), getting the hats sold for keys is harder though and for some hats selling for a slight discount will help you get your hat sold faster.

 From time to time I get a hat that I can’t sell, I have no problem sitting on a hat for a long time but after a couple of months I usually would want to sell it and get rid of it, I have a few options then, I either just lower the asking price a bit and try to undercut the other sellers for my hat.

 I can also head over to Marketplace.tf and sell it for cash, I usually list it with a slight discount just to get it sold faster.
 My last option is that I sell it on the Steam market, these prices are surprisingly high on the market, the downside is that 15% sales fee eats up a lot of profit, these two option usually requires plenty of patience before I get them sold.